zenika-open-source/FAQ/README.md

 #### Integrations :

-- Slack: Sending new questions into a dedicated channel
+- Slack: Sending new questions into a dedicated channel and `/faq` command
 - Workplace: Button to share questions
 - Public API: Write your own integration to query the FAQ